Anonmoosekaab/MiyamotoNX/readme.md

 ----------------------------------------------------------------

 ### TODO
-- Get unknown entrance fields figured out
-- Get unknown area fields figured out
-- Sprite images / HD screenshots (a lot of them)
-- Improve Zones and Objects resizing
+- Figure out if the level format is similar enough that a fork will work or if starting from scratch is better

 ----------------------------------------------------------------

 ### How To Use
 First, download this repo (either by using ```git clone``` or ```git pull``` if you've already cloned it), or by downloading a release, or by just downloading this repo as a whole.

 Second, you need the filesystem for New Super Mario Bros.
-U. You can get it by dumping the game using ddd: https://gbatemp.net/threads/ddd-wiiu-title-dumper.418492/
+U Deluxe.
+You can get it by dumping the game: INSERT LINK TO DUMPING TUTORIAL HERE

 Thirdly, Download and install the following:
  * Python 3.4 (or newer) - http://www.python.org